dnlserrano/dnlserrano.github.io/_posts/2015-01-03-chameleon-character.markdown

 ![alt text](/img/chameleon-character/diff.png "The diff")

-We were now pretty convinced something should be happening having to do with character encoding.
+We were now pretty convinced something related to character enconding must be going the wrong way.
 But what could it be?

 > This is strange.